chetnashah/js-work/jsArrays.md

 slice does not alter the original array.
 It returns a shallow copy of elements from the original array.
 Elements of the original array are copied into the returned array as follows:

-For objects, slice copies object references into the new array.
+1. For **objects**, *slice copies object references into the new array*.
 Both the original and new array refer to the same object.
 If an object changes, the changes are visible to both the new and original arrays.
-For strings, numbers and booleans (not String, Number and Boolean objects), slice copies the values into the new array.
-Changes to the string, number, or boolean in one array do not affect the other array.
+2. For `strings`, `numbers` and `booleans` (not String, Number and Boolean objects), **slice copies the values into the new array.
+Changes to the string, number, or boolean in one array do not affect the other array**.

 ```js
 arr.slice([begin[, end]])  // note begin, end are both optional